Fanchouille/fastknn/README.md

 # FastKnn

 ## Purpose
-Provide a lib to create a fast kNN index and get results as a pandas dataframe.
-FastKnn use mainly [nmslib](https://github.com/nmslib/nmslib/) as (fast) kNN backend.
+Provide a lib to create a fast kNN index and get results as a pandas dataframe FastKnn use mainly [nmslib](https://github.com/nmslib/nmslib/) as (fast) kNN backend

 ## Install